dereneaton/ipyrad/newdocs/7-outline.rst

 6. Clustering / Mapping reads among Samples and alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step6 clusters consensus sequences across Samples using the same assembly method as in step 3.
+During step 6 sequence similarity for clustering is established by the :ref:`clust_threshold<clust_threshold>` parameter.
 One allele is randomly sampled before clustering so that ambiguous characters have a lesser effect on clustering, but the resulting data retain information for heterozygotes.
 The clustered sequences are then aligned using  muscle_.

 The following :ref:`parameters<parameters>` are *potentially* used or required (\*) for step6:

 * :ref:`*assembly_name<assembly_name>`
 * :ref:`*project_dir<project_dir>`
-* :ref:`*datatype<datatype>`
+* :ref:`*clust_threshold<clust_threshold>`

 7. Filtering and formatting output files